karamsa/GreatSQL/README.md

 ## Notes

 - Tokenization and annotation are made manually. <br />
-- The dataset includes all kind of types, except blob or files <br />
+- The dataset includes the majority of types, except blob or files <br />
 - Not all queries return results as in the perfect situation in the task of NL2SQL the model should return the correct SQL query even if there is no rows in database tables.
+- Not dedicated for models that use Query execution.
+- Exact Match (EM) is the main metric used for evaluating models on this corpus.
 - For baseline models, we ignore parts of queries that are not compatible with our dataset like sub-queries, joins, etc...